Jesse Lingard has shed light on his relationship with Jose Mourinho, crediting the former Manchester United manager for making him “a winner”.

 The current AS Roma boss managed the Englishman between 2016-2018, as he enjoyed the best spell of his career, winning the League Cup and Europa League in 2017, before falling down the pecking order under Ole Gunnar Solskjaer.

-Lingard eventually had to leave United in January for West Ham to revive his confidence.
+Lingard eventually had to leave United in January for West Ham in order to revive his confidence.

-Impressed with his exploits on loan, Solskjaer, decided to give the United academy graduate another chance this season.
-The 28-year-old as done well so far, scoring and assisting two crucial winners off the bench against West Ham and Villarreal respectively.
+Impressed with his exploits on loan, Solskjaer decided to give the United academy graduate another chance this season.
+The 28-year-old has done well so far, scoring and assisting two crucial winners off the bench against West Ham and Villarreal respectively.

 “Me and Jose had a good relationship generally, though, I have to say.
 He was good to me.
 Before all the injury stuff, he trusted me, put me in for important games,” he said.